HMS Triton (1796): Action of 18 June 1799

 From late January 1799, Gore returned to command Triton as part of the squadron of Vice-Admiral Sir Charles Thompson.
 On 29 January Gore forced a 16-gun cutter under the guns of the garrison of Guernsey, which then surrendered to the soldiers there.
 She took the 18-gun L'Aimable Victoire the next day after a chase of eight and a half hours.
 Victoire had sailed from Cherbourg on 28 January and had eighty-six men on board.
 By 13 March Triton was sailing with the frigates HMS Cambrian, HMS Naiad, and St Fiorenzo, together taking the merchant brig Victoire.
 A prize crew from Triton was assigned to take Victoire to Plymouth, but she foundered at her moorings off St Nicholas Island with her cargo of wine, brandy, and cordage still on board.
 In this period Triton also took the Spanish brig San Joachim with Cambrian.

 On 25 April Triton was dispatched to Admiral Lord St Vincent in the Mediterranean Sea with news that the French fleet at Brest had escaped the blockade.
 This information was communicated to St Vincent's second in command, Vice-Admiral Lord Keith, whose fleet Triton then joined.
 In June Triton was still a part of this fleet of twenty-nine ships under Lord Keith.
 On 18 June the fleet encountered a squadron of French frigates under the command of Rear-Admiral Jean-Baptiste Perrée attempting to return to Toulon from Syria.
 A chase ensued and the frigates Courageuse, Alceste, and Junon, along with the brigs Salamine and Alerte were captured.
 It was deemed that Triton was one of the nine 'actual captors' of the French ships at the action.
 (Note: The other ships involved in the captures were the ships-of-the-line HMS Centaur, HMS Bellona, HMS Defiance, and HMS Captain alongside the frigates HMS Emerald and HMS Success, the sloop HMS Peterel, and the cutter HMS Santa Teresa.)

-During this period Lord Keith had Triton and two other frigates search for the escaped French fleet from Toulon to Cadiz.
-The three ships discovered them in Cadiz, where the combined fleet amounted to thirty-eight ships of the line.
-The enemy fleet left Cadiz on 21 July, and after its frigates failed to chase Triton off her station Captain Gore ascertained that the fleet was sailing for Brest again.
+During this period Lord Keith had Triton and two other frigates search for the escaped French fleet from Toulon to Cádiz.
+The three ships discovered them in Cádiz, where the combined fleet amounted to thirty-eight ships of the line.
+The enemy fleet left Cádiz on 21 July, and after its frigates failed to chase Triton off her station Captain Gore ascertained that the fleet was sailing for Brest again.
 Triton overtook the enemy and arrived at Plymouth with the news of the fleet five days before it reached Brest.
 Triton was then sent to watch over the fleet in Brest with a squadron of frigates.
 While doing so, they deterred a Spanish squadron of five ships of the line and two frigates from entering the port through the Passage du Raz.
 Triton was then involved in the chase of the Spaniards, again in a squadron commanded by (now Rear-Admiral) Warren, who retreated to Ferrol and dismantled their ships.